+(a)

-(a) Full-Time, Intermittent and Reduced Schedule Leave
+Full-Time, Intermittent and Reduced Schedule Leave

-1 The employee's first date of leave must be within the fiyear period.
-However, the employee may continue to take leave throughout the single fi and the period even if the leave extends past the fiyear period.
-Note- special rules may apply to calcular the five-year period for veterans discharged between October 28, 2009 and March 8, 2013.
+1 The employee's first date of leave must be within the fivear period.
+However, the employee may continue to take leave throughout the single model.
+Note- special rules may apply to calculiag the five-year period for veterans discharged between October 28, 2009 and March 8, 2013.
 This period will effectively be excluded from the five year calculation.